'Massive Power Shift' Seen as Intermediaries Control Online News Flow

-"The big hidden problem is the selective control of information," he said.
+"The big hidden problem is the selective control of ," he said.
 "While we have been concerned in the past about [monopolies by] massive news organizations like Rupert Murdoch's News Corp. that could become the power behind the governments, increasingly tech companies like Google and Facebook are gaining this control."

 The "passing of the baton" among media companies is a "massive power shift" that someday could affect the lives of ordinary people more than who the president is, Enderle said.

 The increasing shift to online news consumption has had potentially disastrous repercussions for traditional print media as they try to keep print advertising alive as cheaper Web advertising proliferates.

 Online ads grew 23 percent from 2010 last year, while cable ads also saw a boost, 9 percent.
 But newspapers and magazines saw a 5.6 percent and 7.3 percent drop, respectively, according to industry figures collected by the Pew center.
 Local TV stations also saw hard times, with revenue down 6.7 percent.